Larstn/iLabs/README.md

 ### Manual Recordings
 Under some limited circumstances, it might be helpful to manually record your experiment.
 This will only be feasible, if your experiment has a very limited number of states.
 Yet, in this case, you do not need to make your experiment computer-controlled.
 If you want to do a manual recording, please use the data format provided above, take and associate pictures with your states and ensure that you provide data for all possible states.

-## Uploading the experiment to the vLabs Platform
+## Uploading the experiment to the iLabs Platform
 Once you recorded your experiment and the pictures and state file is ready, the upload is very straightforward.
 You only need to go on www.ilabs.education and log in using either your email address or any other service like Google.
 Please contact us at larstn@stanford.edu and tell us the email address that you are using, so we can add you to the list of people that are allowed to upload experiments (we are currently restricting access to the upload feature).
 Once we added you, you can click on “Create” and then follow some easy steps to upload your experiment.
 The menu is straight forward.
 There are two different instances that you can create: a laboratory and an experiment.
 An experiment is a sub-class of a laboratory.
 Think about the laboratory as some general container for a number of experiments, e.g. different diffraction experiments.
 They help you better sort your work.
 If you have any questions about the upload process, please feel free to reach out.

-## Participating in the vLabs development
+## Participating in the iLabs development
-We would like to make the vLabs project as openly available as possible.
+We would like to make the iLabs project as openly available as possible.
 There are two ways for anyone to contribute.
 You can help by uploading the functions that you used to record your experiments onto this repository, so other people can use them as inspiration.
 Another way to contribute is to help with the development of the platform.
 The repository for the platform is currently not public, since it includes several authentication keys that we are using to run it.
 However, we are always happy if anyone wants to join our team and bring some of their ideas for the platform to life.
 Contact us at larstn@stanford.edu, if you are interested and we share the repository with you!